-Engagement at UNEP (2013) noted, UNEP must "take into account the fact that access to information standards globally are rapidly evolving, and should seek to be a leading organization on access to information, due to its critical importance to environmental protection".
+Besides talking the talk, UNEP has to walk the walk.
+In the past, Transparency International recommended that UNEP should make information accessible to all stakeholders as well as publicly available in a timely manner, while also citing the need for information to be accessible to civil society and project affected groups in a form and language that is understandable to them.
+Following upon Paragraph 88(h) of the Rio+20 Outcome Document, The Future We Want, the Governing Council of UNEP requested UNEP's Executive Director to adopt a new access to information policy.
+The report of the Expert Group for New Mechanisms for Stakeholder Engagement at UNEP (2013) noted, UNEP must "take into account the fact that access to information standards globally are rapidly evolving, and should seek to be a leading organization on access to information, due to its critical importance to environmental protection".
 Indeed, indicating that access to information is a fundamental human right and in its environmental context is elaborated by Rio Principle 10, UNEP subsequently adopted a new Access to Information Policy in 2014.
-In the near term, UNEP should assess the application of this policy and make suggestions for the improvement of relevant practices, perhaps aimed at the tenth anniversary of the adoption of the policy in 2024.
+Within the next few years, UNEP should assess the application of this policy and make suggestions for the improvement of relevant practices, perhaps aimed at the tenth anniversary of the adoption of the policy in 2024.